ayanaware/bento/README.md

 // Anonymous async function so we can use await
 (async () => {
 	// Create FSComponentLoader
-	// NOTE: Keep in mind all FSComponentLoader does is find components in a path
+	// NOTE: Keep in mind all FSComponentLoader does is
-	// Instantiates them and calls Bento.addComponent
+	// find components in a path, instantiates them and
-	// Behind the scenes
+	// calls Bento.addComponent() behind the scenes
 	const fsloader = new FSComponentLoader();
 	await fsloader.addDirectory(__dirname, 'components');